ereiskind/nolcat/docs/source/testing.rst

   * Pytest has a built-in argument for saving logging to a file, but it saves only the logging; the session2file extension copies the complete pytest output to stdout, including the stack trace.

 * To run the tests in a single module, end the command with the path from the root directory (which is the present working directory) to the module.
+* To run a single test, end the command with the module containing the file, two colons, and the name of the test

 Working with the Database Within the Container
 ==============================================